spsforks/QB64-Wiki/BLOAD.md

 ## Example(s)

-*Example 1:* Loading data to an array from a BSAVED file.
+Loading data to an array from a BSAVED file.

 ```vb